 Career Opportunities in Educational Inquiry & Curriculum Studies

 Our faculty supports your pursuit of a professional career broadly in the field of education, and specifically in areas of secondary education teaching and inner city studies education.
 Career opportunities are available pk-12 schools, social and human service organizations, alternative educational programs, mentorship programs, community-based organizations, museums, after-school programs, and not-for-profits organizations, to name a few.
 Through our programs you can become an educator in a variety of capacities.
 Our advisors can provide you with more information to fit your specific needs.

-Located at both Lech Walesa Hall (LWH) and Carruthers Center for Inner City Studies (CCICS), the Department of Educational Inquiry & Curriculum Studies has spaces to accommodate the range of pedagogical needs future educators and practicing teachers need to gain access and experiences in a variety of settings.
+Located in Lech Walesa Hall and at Carruthers Center for Inner City Studies, the Department of Educational Inquiry & Curriculum Studies has spaces to accommodate the range of pedagogical needs future educators and practicing teachers need to gain access and experiences in a variety of settings.
 All of our facilities are state of the art with the required safety standards in place.

-The Department of Educational Inquiry & Curriculum Studies programs are an accredited part of the Daniel L. Goodwin College of Education which is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The Department of Educational Inquiry & Curriculum Studies programs are an accredited part of the Daniel L. Goodwin College of Education which is accredited by the National Council for Accreditation of Teacher Education.